 Business Rates is a local tax collected by local authorities and contributes towards the cost of local services.
-For more information about Business Rates visit our website https://www.sefton.gov.uk/business/business-rates.aspx
+For more information about Business Rates visit our website Business Rates

 5.1 Non-Domestic Rate Demand Notice (Business Rate bill)

 Business Rate payers are entitled to pay their current year's bill in instalments.
 If you receive a bill at the start of the financial year you will be given 10 instalments.
 Where bills are issued later in the year, the number of instalments you can pay over will be reduced.
 Every customer has the right to make a request for their payments to be extended for up to 12 months (i.e., April to March).
 Payments should be made by the due dates shown on the bill and it is important that payments are received by the Council by that date.